proxmox/proxmox-backup/docs/tape-backup.rst

 ..
 Note:: The email address is a property of the user (see :ref:`user_mgmt`).

 It is sometimes useful to eject the tape from the drive after a backup.
-For a standalone drive, the ``eject-media`` option eject the tape, making sure that the following backup cannot use the tape (unless someone manually loads the tape again).
+For a standalone drive, the ``eject-media`` option ejects the tape, making sure that the following backup cannot use the tape (unless someone manually loads the tape again).
 For tape libraries, this option unloads the tape to a free slot, which provides better